enigma-oss/Kaksha-Anywhere/README.md

-# Canvas Chat App
+# Kaksha Anywhere
-A real time canvas and chat application to present ideas, solve doubts by educators.
+A real time drawing board canvas and chat application to present ideas, solve doubts by educators and students.